Extract PDF tables with OCR

 2. Move or resize the box using the handles as appropriate.
 Make sure to cover the full table.

-3. Click on the New Table Field button
+3. Click on the New Table button

 4. The preview becomes available at the bottom of the screen